aashish2604/adobe_resume_builder/README.md

 * ***I*** – Interface Segregation
 * ***D*** – Dependency Inversion

-Lets discuss see the examples where it is followed.
+Lets discuss the examples where it is followed.

 ### Single Responsibility
 The classes inside the services are a perfect example of this